Kubernetes for Security Admins and Analysts

 Apply Server Security Fundamentals

 Kubernetes provides a more flexible way to manage a group of logically similar infrastructure or software such as web servers.
 Information security professionals can use this simplification to help with applying known concepts about securing groups of servers.

 Some examples of these known concepts include creating groups based on roles and segmenting the Kubernetes components based on which other components they need to communicate with to do their job.

 Select a Scanning Solution

 Even though Kubernetes uses Linux, a scanner designed for a traditional Linux server will not be sufficient for the security issues that are specific to Kubernetes.
 Another scanning solution will need to be selected to address Kubernetes specific security issues.

-An example of one of these solutions would be Azure Security Center’s container scanner.
+An example of one of these solutions would be Microsoft Defender for Cloud’s container scanner.
 It goes through the container images that are saved with the container registry to find potential vulnerabilities.
 Once it identifies those vulnerabilities, information security professionals can work with the software development team to address them.